likamrat/fl-arc-gitops/docs/DEMO_TALK_TRACK.md

 > **Show closing slide with architecture diagram**

 - ✅ And that's it!
-We just demonstrated a complete GitOps workflow for upgrading Foundry Local AI model on Arc-enabled Kubernetes.
+We just demonstrated a complete GitOps workflow for upgrading Foundry Local AI models on Arc-enabled Kubernetes across multiple clusters.

-- ✅ The key takeaway here is that we never touched the cluster directly - we just pushed a new artifact to the registry and updated Git.
-GitOps handled the entire deployment automatically.
+- ✅ The key takeaway here is that we never touched the clusters directly - we just pushed a new artifact to the registry and updated Git.
+GitOps handled the entire deployment automatically on ROG-FL-01.

+- ✅ And as you saw with ROG-FL-02, this same pattern can be used across multiple clusters.
+One Git commit can trigger updates across your entire fleet of Arc-enabled Kubernetes clusters.

 - ✅ This same pattern works for any model upgrade, rollback, or configuration change.
-Git is the single source of truth, and the cluster converges to match it.
+Git is the single source of truth, and the clusters converge to match it.

 - ✅ Thanks for watching!